 Result

 The HR administrator requested leave of absence on behalf of the employee.
 The leave of absence request has been automatically approved.
-The HR administrator can view it in the Time Records (#) table on the Time information for <employee name> screen, or alternatively in the Upcoming Time Off block located in the Time Off subsection of the employee’s Time Off section.
-For the employee, the leave of absence request is visible in the My Requests section of the Time Off screen.
+The HR administrator can view it in the Time Records (#) table on the Time Information for <employee name> screen, or alternatively, on the employee’s Employee Files screen in the Upcoming Time Off block located in the Time Off subsection of the Time Off section.
+For the employee, the leave of absence request is visible in the My Requests section of the Time Off screen, or alternatively, on the Employee Files screen, in the Upcoming Time Off block located in the Time Off subsection of the Time Off section.

 Note